Updated: Nov 29, 2021

 It is often quoted interchangeably with online digital marketing but there is a subtle difference.
 While online digital marketing refers to all sorts of marketing strategies on electronic devices (think: digital billboards, e-books), digital marketing focuses on the internet.

 Compared to traditional marketing campaigns, digital marketing campaign effectiveness is much easier to track.
 Those pesky little pop-ups on websites asking for your permission to allow cookies are used to track your digital footprint.
 With readily available tools and data from consumers, marketers are able to generate analytical insights quickly.

 Google Analytics — If your business has a website, Google Analytics will be your best friend.
 It is free, and generates website metrics on your audience, page traffic, and more.
 Being a beginner-friendly and comprehensive platform, it is by far one of the most popular tools.

 Social Media Analytics — Most social media platforms such as Instagram, Facebook, and LinkedIn have embedded analytics tools, allowing you to view basic metrics such as the number of likes, shares, and impressions.

 Post insights generated by Facebook Creator Studio from a Facebook

 fanpage I made for my favourite girl band a few years ago

-However, there are other more advanced paid tools like Hootsuite to gain an overview of all your social media marketing efforts.
+However, there are also more advanced paid tools like Hootsuite to gain an overview of all your social media marketing efforts.
 This is especially useful for bigger companies looking to look at their data on a more granular level, such as growth over a time series, and even suggest what kind of posts do the best for your brand.

 Hootsuite analyses your existing posts and suggests the best time